kastleyh/kastleyh/README.md

 🧑🏾‍🎓 I am currently working on my graphic portfolio.
 🧠 I am currently learning web authoring learning how to code.

+🥾🏖️🥧 I enjoying hiking, going to the beach and baking.

 **Look me up at**

 [LinkedIn](https://www.linkedin.com/in/kadia-astley-ba-99018441/)